 SSL, access controls, password policy, encryptions, and authentication.

 The Therapists’ Network has designated Linda Bishopp as our Appointed Person and have appointed a her to develop and implement our roadmap for complying with the new data protection Regulation.
 She is responsible for promoting awareness of the GDPR across the organisation, assessing our GDPR readiness, identifying any gap areas and implementing the new policies, procedures and measures.

-The Therapists’ Network understands that continuous awareness and understanding is vital to the continued compliance of the GDPR
+The Therapists’ Network understands that continuous awareness and understanding is vital to the continued compliance with the GDPR

-If you have any questions about our preparation for the GDPR, please contact Linda Bishopp on email@example.com
+If you have any questions about our preparation for the GDPR, please contact Linda Bishopp at email@example.com

 The Above Terms and Conditions supersedes any and all previous versions of the Terms and Conditions.